-The FoV is at 78-degrees, which is a tad smaller the Brio.
-As noted earlier, the picture quality is great and doesn't need any additional tweakin.
+The FoV is at 78-degrees, which is a tad smaller than the Brio.
+As noted earlier, the picture quality is great and doesn’t need any additional tweaking.

 Along with the above, you also get the option to tweak the picture quality, type of frames (PIP or side-by-side), or switch between different FPS settings.